Classification of radar targets using machine learning and deep learning

 save_wavelet_images(TestFeatures_T, c, "$(@__DIR__)/New_imgs/test", false)

-Let's look at an instance of the obtained image
+Let's look at an instance of the resulting image

 i = Images.load("$(@__DIR__)/New_imgs/train/cylinder/sample_2.png")

-Initialise the function for data augmentation: it is responsible for converting images to size 224x224 and converting data into tensors
+Initialize the function for data augmentation: it is responsible for reducing images to the size of 224x224 and converting data into tensors

 function Augment_func(img)